Emanuel-Nguyen/PortfolioWebsite/README.txt

-This is my portfolio website as an aspiring data analyst and my learning journey.
+This is my portfolio website